winitzki/scall/tutorial/programming_dhall.md

 `toCCoy : K G → CCoY`

-The function type `CCoY → K G` can be simplified using the function extension rule for existential types:
+The function type `CCoY → K G` can be simplified using the function extension rule for existential types (see section "The function extension rule for existential types"):

 `CCoY → K G  ≅  ∀(T : Type) → (T → F T) → K T → K G`